boldflight/BibleConverter/test_EPUB/output/jer.md

 where I cannot see him?” the Lord asks.
 “Do you not know that I am everywhere?” the Lord asks.
-[25] The Lord says, “I have heard what those prophets who are prophesying lies in my name are saying.
+[25] The **Lord** says, “I have heard what those prophets who are prophesying lies in my name are saying.
 They are saying, ‘I have had a dream!
 I have had a dream!’
 [26] Those prophets are just prophesying lies.
 They are prophesying the delusions of their own minds.
 [27] How long will they go on plotting to make my people forget who I am through the dreams they tell one another?
 That is just as bad as what their ancestors did when they forgot who I am by worshiping the god Baal.
 [28] Let the prophet who has had a dream go ahead and tell his dream.
 Let the person who has received my message report that message faithfully.
 What is like straw cannot compare to what is like grain!
-I, the Lord, affirm it!
+I, the **Lord**, affirm it!
 [29] My message is like a fire that purges dross.
 It is like a hammer that breaks a rock in pieces.
-I, the Lord, so affirm it!
+I, the **Lord**, so affirm it!
-[30] So I, the Lord, affirm that I am opposed to those prophets who steal messages from one another that they claim are from me.
+[30] So I, the **Lord**, affirm that I am opposed to those prophets who steal messages from one another that they claim are from me.
-[31] I, the Lord, affirm that I am opposed to those prophets who are using their own tongues to declare, ‘The Lord declares.’
+[31] I, the **Lord**, affirm that I am opposed to those prophets who are using their own tongues to declare, ‘The **Lord** declares.’
-[32] I, the Lord, affirm that I am opposed to those prophets who dream up lies and report them.
+[32] I, the **Lord**, affirm that I am opposed to those prophets who dream up lies and report them.
 They are misleading my people with their reckless lies.
 I did not send them.
 I did not commission them.
 They are not helping these people at all.
-I, the Lord, affirm it!”
+I, the **Lord**, affirm it!”
-[33] The Lord said to me, “Jeremiah, when one of these people, or a prophet, or a priest asks you, ‘What burdensome message do you have from the Lord?’
+[33] The **Lord** said to me, “Jeremiah, when one of these people, or a prophet, or a priest asks you, ‘What burdensome message do you have from the **Lord**?’
 Tell them, ‘You are the burden, and I will cast you away.
-I, the Lord, affirm it!
+I, the **Lord**, affirm it!
-[34] I will punish any prophet, priest, or other person who says “The Lord’s message is burdensome.”
+[34] I will punish any prophet, priest, or other person who says “The **Lord**’s message is burdensome.”
 I will punish both that person and his whole family.’”
-[35] So I, Jeremiah, tell you, “Each of you people should say to his friend or his relative, ‘How did the Lord answer?
-Or what did the Lord say?’
+[35] So I, Jeremiah, tell you, “Each of you people should say to his friend or his relative, ‘How did the **Lord** answer?
+Or what did the **Lord** say?’
-[36] You must no longer say that the Lord’s message is burdensome.
+[36] You must no longer say that the **Lord**’s message is burdensome.
 For what is ‘burdensome’ really pertains to what a person himself says.
-You are misrepresenting the words of our God, the living God, the Lord of Heaven’s Armies.
+You are misrepresenting the words of our God, the living God, the **Lord** of Heaven’s Armies.
-[37] Each of you should merely ask the prophet, ‘What answer did the Lord give you?
-Or what did the Lord say?’
+[37] Each of you should merely ask the prophet, ‘What answer did the **Lord** give you?
+Or what did the **Lord** say?’
-[38] But just suppose you continue to say, ‘The message of the Lord is burdensome.’
-Here is what the Lord says will happen: ‘I sent word to you that you must not say, “The Lord’s message is burdensome.”
-But you used the words, “The Lord’s message is burdensome,” anyway.
+[38] But just suppose you continue to say, ‘The message of the **Lord** is burdensome.’
+Here is what the **Lord** says will happen: ‘I sent word to you that you must not say, “The **Lord**’s message is burdensome.”
+But you used the words, “The **Lord**’s message is burdensome,” anyway.
 [39] So I will carry you far off and throw you away.
 I will send both you and the city I gave to you and to your ancestors out of my sight.
 [40] I will bring on you lasting shame and lasting disgrace that will never be forgotten!’”